pravino/persystance_web_2025/replit.md

 ### Credibility Updates
 All site-wide mentions updated to:
-- Hero: "23 Years Personal Experience • 13 Years in Business"
+- Hero: "13 Years in Business"
-- About Us stats: "23 Years Personal Experience", "13 Years In Business"
+- About Us stats: "13 Years In Business", "200+ MVPs Launched"
-- About Us copy: "Founded in 2012, backed by 23 years of personal software development experience since 2002"
+- About Us copy: "Founded in 2012 with over a decade of proven expertise"
-- Values section: "23 years of personal experience, 13 years in business - direct access to senior developer, no juniors"
+- Values section: "13 years in business - direct access to senior developer, no juniors"

 ### Nexus Trading Repositioning
 - Badge changed from "Live Demo" to "UI/UX Showcase Demo • Web Platform"